 Why did God create the world?
-In Lost Dog’s interpretation, Paradise Lost (lies unopened before me), he did so because he was terrified of doing nothing.
+In Lost Dog’s interpretation, Paradise Lost (lies unopened beside me), he did so because he was terrified of doing nothing.

 The work of Ben Duke, director and co-founder of Lost Dog, this is a one-man show performed by Duke himself, combining theatre, comedy and music to tell the story of the Creation, as extrapolated by Duke from Milton's 17th-century epic poem, Paradise Lost.